Meaxy76/MikaOS/README.md

 # MikaOS
-MikaOS is an ElieOS variant for developping Cpcdos OS2.1 LTS
+MikaOS is a basic and simple OS for small device